Azure/Avere/docs/JumpstartDeploy.md

 [Click here](JumpstartDeployPrint.md) for a printer-friendly version of this tutorial.

 This Jumpstart tutorial assumes that you are a subscription owner and that you have enough quota to run vFXT instances.
+[Click here](Prereqs.md) for quota details.
 Consider creating a new subscription to track project expenses.

 ## Create Controller